-From the very earliest days of Islam, the issue of education has been at the forefront at the minds of the Muslims.
+From the very earliest days of Islam, the issue of education has been at the forefront of Muslims minds.
 The very first word of the Quran that was revealed to Prophet Muhammad (PBUH) was, in fact, “Read”.

 The First Schools

-The very first educational institutions of the Islamic world were quite informal.
-Mosques were used as a meeting place where people can gather around a learned scholar, attend his lectures, read books with him/her, and gain knowledge.
-Some of the greatest scholars of Islam learned in such a way, and taught their students this way as well.
+The very first educational institutions in the Islamic world were quite informal.
+Mosques were used as a meeting place where people could gather around a learned scholar, attend his lectures, read books with him or her, and gain knowledge.
+Some of the greatest scholars of Islam learned in such a way and taught their students this way as well.

-All four founders of the Muslim schools of law—Imams Abu Hanifa, Malik, Shafi’i, and Ibn Hanbal—gained their immense knowledge by sitting in gatherings with other scholars (usually in the mosques) to discuss and learn Islamic law.
+All four founders of the Muslim schools of law—Imams Abu Hanifa, Malik, Shafi’i, and Ibn Hanbal—gained their immense knowledge by sitting in gatherings with other scholars (usually in mosques) to discuss and learn Islamic law.

 From Primary to Higher Education